Blog / Must-Know Statistics About the Real Estate Market: Latest Analysis

 Supply and demand are the bedrock principles of real estate economics.
 The balance between the number of homes available and the number of people looking to buy directly impacts prices.

-In “The Economics of Housing Markets” by Kenneth Gibb, Moira Munro, and Madhu Satsangi, it’s noted that most developed cities with a high demand for housing coupled with limited supply have led to skyrocketing home prices.
+In “The Economics of Housing Markets“ by A. Goodman, it’s noted that most developed cities with a high demand for housing coupled with limited supply have led to skyrocketing home prices.

 This is a classic case of demand outstripping supply, where regulatory constraints and geographical limitations prevent new construction from meeting the high demand.